 A lot of the animals found in this world existed at some point on Earth.
 The only rule is that there are no non-avian dinosaurs and no pterosaurs.
 You may see animals living together here that in reality lived millions of years apart and on different continents.
 I know.
 Think of them as fantasy animals heavily based on the real thing.

+Quick OrientationWhile Flightless is made up of dozens of stories happening all over the world, it has one dominant narrative: the mystery of the Spirits, the World's Heart, and the Reckonings.
 The Reckonings are a series of 4 global cataclysms, spaced several thousand years apart.
 After each Reckoning, some significant change occurs in the world.

 - The first one saw the loss of winged humans and flying birds (Hence the name Flightless)